lx-s/WinMute/CONTRIBUTING.md

 ## Bug fixes

 You're welcome at any time to provide pull requests with fixes for bugs you discovered.
 Try to keep it in the current coding style as much as possible.
-Otherwise I won't dictate any strict rules.
+Apart from that I won't dictate any strict rules.

 ## Art